 Where I enjoyed the overall concept and story outlined by the Hunger Games, I would love to see it in written again for an adult market so that the entire morality of it could be weighed in on.
 I think those would be amazing Hunger Games books.
 But am I looking forward to the movie?
 Um, yeah.

 It seems rather uncomplicated when you are throwing it all into the slow cooker, but the final product is rich with flavor and depth.
 It’s the kind of soup that you could easily make a meal of on its own without realizing you have dipped your spoon in one too many times or makes the perfect accompaniment to a great sandwich on a cold winter night.

-Creamy Tomato Soup
+Creamy Carrot Soup Recipe

-- 2 tbs unsalted butter
+- 2 tbsp unsalted butter

 - 3 14.5 oz cans diced tomatoes, drained but reserve the juices